 The best answer here is a fairly unhelpful “Try to do neither”.

-Mrs Jones is an 82-year old lady with moderate/severe Alzheimer’s but little other medical history.
+Mrs Jones is an 82-year-old lady who you know has moderate/severe Alzheimer’s disease, but you’re unsure about the rest of her medical history.
 She has been on the ward for three days, being treated for a lower respiratory tract infection.
 She is wandering through the ward and looks upset.

 In this response, you haven’t lied to the patient or colluded with them.
-Redirection in this sense is a good way to move the conversation on, and avoid distress for the patient (and avoid frustration for yourself!)
+Redirection in this sense is a good way to move the conversation on, and avoid distress for the patient.